williamgilpin/cphy/README.md

 + [Lab 6: Structuring an Open-Source Repository](http://www.wgilpin.com/howto/python_project.html)

 ## Example Final Projects

+*The guidelines and rubric for the final project and presentation can be found [here](vignettes/project.md)*

 + [Quantum Reinforcement Learning with the Grover method](https://github.com/jiangzz-lab/GroverQLearning)
 + [Modelling the contractile dynamics of muscle](https://github.com/jakemcgrath1999/muscle_model)